-The Burundi Cup of Excellence (COE) international jury has awarded seven Presidential Awards to coffees scoring 90 points and above in a COE record.
+The Burundi Cup of Excellence (COE) international jury has awarded seven Presidential Awards to coffees scoring 90 points, the most scored in COE history.

 Greenco-owned Coffee Washing Station Rubagabaga won first place with a score of 91.43 for a coffee from the Kayanza region.
 Coffee Washing Station Munkaze Coffee, owned by Buja Coffee, placed second with 91.14 points.

 Washing stations from all over Burundi submitted 331 coffee samples, which narrowed down to 29 coffees from five different provinces for the judging on 2 August in Bujumbura.

 The judging panel represented markets from United States, South Korea, United Kingdom, Malaysia, Hong Kong, Taiwan, Norway, Russia, Australia and Burundi.

 “The coffees of Burundi remain often undiscovered gems for many coffee companies.
 Very high altitudes, cool climates and exclusively bourbon cultivars are constants across the country and mean that this year’s selection of winning coffees is a true exploration of the impact of terroir and washed processing on cup profile,” says Alliance for Coffee Excellence (ACE) Head Judge John Thompson.

 “The coffees are extremely clean, elegant and all have high levels of sweetness from position one to 29.
 Refined and complex acidity works in harmony a diverse range of aromatic cup profiles, offering stone fruits, florals and berry fruits across the coffees.
 This is a chance to experience Burundian coffee at its best and challenge your preconceptions.”

 Burundi coffee is prone to the potato taste defect or PTD, which has been commonly found as a natural occurrence in certain East and Central African Great Lakes coffees.
 The exact cause of the defect is unknown.